---

 ```

-The `max` ensures that calldata-heavy transactions cannot pass validation when their floor cost exceeds the per-transaction regular gas limit.
-The calldata floor is a regular gas concept — it does not interact with `intrinsic_state_gas` or `state_gas_reservoir`.
+The `max` ensures that calldata-heavy transactions cannot pass validation when their floor cost exceeds the per-transaction execution gas limit.
+The calldata floor is a execution gas concept — it does not interact with `intrinsic_state_gas` or `state_gas_reservoir`.

 ## Transaction-Level Gas Accounting (Reservoir Model)